microsoft/CCF/doc/index.rst

     :fa:`user` :doc:`use_apps/index`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Interact with a CCF application, using HTTP or WebSockets over TLS.
+    Interact with a CCF application, using HTTP over TLS.

     ---